starskyzheng/panpop/README.md

   `memory_tmp_dir`: Temprory directory in memory.
 Must be a very fast disk.
 Left space can be smaller than 100Mb.
 Default is /run/user/USERID

 ## <a name=notice></a>Notice
-  Graph-genome should be rgfa ()
-  The name of chromosome will be specified.
+  Graph-genome should be [rGFA format][rgfa] and the name of chromosome must be specified.
   Chromesome name cannot be `all`.
   Backbone genome should be numeric only.
   Non-Backbone genome should NOT be numeric only.
+  `scripts/build_graph.pl` can be used to build suitable gfa format from genome fasta files.

 ## <a name=cite></a>Citations
 - [1] Shixiang Wan and Quan Zou, HAlign-II: efficient ultra-large multiple sequence alignment and phylogenetic tree reconstruction with distributed and parallel computing, Algorithms for Molecular Biology, 2017, 12:25.